YakoubCheriet/Artificial-Neural-Networks/README.md

 With the following progression:

-The result is in the form of a matrix in the two les `Cal_Moyen_Errors.mat ' and `Cal_Moyen_Output.mat 'which contains the weights calculated during training
+The result is in the form of a matrix in the two files 'Cal_Moyen_Errors.mat' and 'Cal_Moyen_Output.mat' which contains the weights calculated during training

 Execution part: